mrmanc/stackedit.io.test/_posts/2017-09-15-lead-developer-conference-2017.md

 Ask reflective questions, this shows that you’ve paid attention and understood the issue, it allows you to dive deeper into any part of the issue you want more information on, and allows you to redirect the conversation back on topic if the topic has wandered.
 Briefly explaining back the issue will allow the other person to clarify any points you may have misunderstood, or just add general clarification.

-> ‘Every clarification breeds new questions.’ - Arthur Bloch
+> Every clarification breeds new questions.
+>
+> —Arthur Bloch

 When searching for solutions, it is important to frame the issue correctly, don’t ask _‘What would you do if …?’_ questions, it’s hard to get meaningful answers from hypothetical problems.
 Instead, ask for stories. _‘Tell be about a day when this issue was particularly bad’_.
 Being based in reality allows for greater understanding of the problem and can lead to further questioning such as whether that approach was the best.